FreedomWorks

 • The organization was instrumental in the rise of the Tea Party movement after President Barack Obama was sworn into office.
 The organization helped organize the wave of anti-tax protests in 2009 against the Obama administration’s agenda, including its climate change and health care reform plans.
 In 2010, The New York Times said FreedomWorks “has done more than any other organization to build the Tea Party movement.”

-• FreedomWorks has been called a “corporate-funded front group” for fighting against federal regulations and social welfare programs on behalf of their corporate and wealthy donors.
-FreedomWorks claims to be a “grassroots” organization supported by small donations and community activists, but the group is heavily funded by major foundations and corporations that share a common anti-government agenda.
+• FreedomWorks had been called a “corporate-funded front group” for fighting against federal regulations and social welfare programs on behalf of their corporate and wealthy donors.
+FreedomWorks claimed to be a “grassroots” organization supported by small donations and community activists, but the group is heavily funded by major foundations and corporations that share a common anti-government agenda.

 The organization popularized the “astroturfing” strategy, whereby political operatives and wealthy special interests sponsor seemingly spontaneous events and provide activists with prewritten talking points to create the impression of a grassroots political movement.
 FreedomWorks claims that it “breaks down the barriers between the beltway insiders and grassroots America,” when, in reality, the group was established and is run by longtime conservative strategists who engineer insincere campaigns designed to resemble community-led efforts.